tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 Matt sat up beside me, removing the neck pillow he leaned forward with a compassionate look in his eyes.

-I turned my head toward him.
-I erupted into tears.
+I turned my head toward him and I erupted into tears.

 He rushed to my side and leaned forward, giving me an awkward half-hug from above.